Warren8824/warren8824/README.md

 ## Warren Bebbington

-I’m an IT Service Desk Engineer working in the healthcare sector, with a focus on reliable IT service delivery, Netorking, and core Windows infrastructure fundamentals.
+I’m a Field Engineer working within IT Operations in the healthcare sector, with a focus on infrastructure support, networking, and core Windows infrastructure fundamentals.

-This GitHub profile contains small projects and lab work I use to reinforce practical understanding outside of my day-to-day role.
+This GitHub profile contains homelab work, small projects, and documentation I use to reinforce practical understanding outside of my day-to-day role.

 ### Areas of focus

-- IT service desk workflows and structured troubleshooting
+- IT operations and field engineering
-- Networking fundementals
+- Networking fundamentals
-- Windows infrastructure fundamentals (Active Directory, networking basics)
+- Windows infrastructure fundamentals (Active Directory, DNS, DHCP, routing)
-- Learning through hands on lab work and documentation
+- Learning through hands-on lab work, troubleshooting, and documentation

 ### Homelab & infrastructure practice

-I maintain a personal Windows based homelab to strengthen my understanding of infrastructure concepts that surface in real world support environments.
+I maintain a personal Windows-based homelab to strengthen my understanding of infrastructure concepts that surface in real-world operational and support environments.

 This includes:
 - Windows Server (AD DS, DHCP, DNS, RRAS)
 - Hyper-V virtualisation
-- Multi subnet and multi site simulations
+- Multi-subnet and multi-site simulations
-- Practicing realistic support and fault finding scenarios
+- Practising realistic infrastructure, support, and fault-finding scenarios

 ### Projects

 **Riverside Home Lab**
-A Windows Server based homelab used to practice Active Directory, networking, and support oriented infrastructure scenarios in a simulated multi site environment.
+A Windows Server-based homelab used to practise Active Directory, networking, routing, and infrastructure-focused scenarios in a simulated multi-site environment.

-**CGM data exploration (early stage)**
+**CGM Data Exploration (early stage)**
 Early work exploring CGM data structures and formats to better understand data quality, cleaning challenges, and potential digital health use cases.
-Currently paused while I focus on infrastructure and support fundamentals.
+Currently paused while I focus on infrastructure and IT operations development.

 ### Background & approach

-Alongside my professional role, I bring long term personal insight into healthcare technology through lived experience with Type 1 Diabetes, which has shaped an interest in digital health systems and data reliability.
+Alongside my professional role, I bring long-term personal insight into healthcare technology through lived experience with Type 1 Diabetes, which has shaped an interest in digital health systems, data reliability, and the practical impact of technology on real users.

-I value clear documentation, calm problem-solving, and steady skill progression over novelty.
+I value clear documentation, calm problem-solving, and steady technical progression over hype.